 You trust they will not provide substandard care, and certainly not care that makes your condition worse.
 Unfortunately, every year more Americans die as a result of medical malpractice than die in automobile accidents.

-We have been handling medical malpractice claims since 1955, and have earned a reputation as one of the most successful law firms in the nation, winning more than $3 billion dollars in jury verdicts and settlements.
+We have been handling medical malpractice claims throughout the country since 1955, and have earned a reputation as one of the most successful law firms in the nation, winning more than $4 billion dollars in jury verdicts and settlements.

 How Long Do I Have to Bring a Medical Malpractice Claim

 There is no easy answer to this question because it depends on many factors, such as where the negligence occurred.
 For example, if a malpractice case occurs in Florida, a two year statute of limitations applies.
 This means the lawsuit must be filed within two years from the time the patient, family member, or guardian knew or should have known the injury was caused by a medical mistake.

 Florida also has a "statute of repose" law.
 This means you can't sue a healthcare provider more than four years after the medical error occurs unless there is fraud, misrepresentation, or concealment.
 Florida has one significant exception to this law.
 It is called "Tony's law".

 Under Tony’s law, the four-year period does not cut off a child's claim before the child's 8th birthday.
 Be careful, though.
 The two-year limitation period can still cut off the claim if the parents or guardians knew or should have known the injury was caused by a medical error.

 Since malpractice rules and limitations often change, you always should consult with a lawyer immediately if you think you or a family member could have possibly been injured by potential negligence.

 Sample Types of Medical Malpractice

 Healthcare errors occur in many different situations.
 The following are just a few examples of where we often see problems.